 So, what do we do with the Flash content?
 Here’s a roadmap to assist in the transition.
 For starters, we should evaluate whether:

 - it is time to discard/retire the existing eLearning

 - it is good enough to be converted to HTML5

 - it is better to rebuild/redesign the eLearning.

 Once the content is gathered and the gaps are filled, instructional designers take over and the storyboard is created to suit the current learning requirements.
-Here interactives, scenarios, game-based models etc. are incorporated as deemed fit and after a series of corrections, changes and modifications the final storyboard is end for development.
+Here interactives, scenarios, game-based models, etc. are incorporated as deemed fit and after a series of corrections, changes and modifications the final storyboard is ended of development.

-The final output then undergoes quality check before being rolled out.
+The final output then undergoes a quality check before being rolled out.

 This is basically the story behind the curtains.
 While we often talk about Flash to HTML5 conversion, the actual process is hardly discussed.
 Understanding the process can assist in creating a better strategy for transition and in getting better results.

 Hope this post helps you to get the best out of Flash to HTML5 conversion.
 And if you need our assistance, we are just a mouse click away.